The Tai Chi Classic [Part 1]

 must be sought in the legs and waist.

 The principle of adjusting the legs and waist

 advancing or withdrawing,

-[I’ve grouped these lines together as I think they need are all on the same subject.
-Following on from the previous point about the feet, legs and waist producing power from the ground, the Classic now makes it explicitly clear that they need to be used together.
-They all related to the supreme importance of the trinity of the feet, legs and waist (dantien area) all working together to power movement.
+[I’ve grouped these lines together as I think they are all talking about the same subject.
+Following on from the previous point about the role of the feet, legs and waist in producing power from the ground, the Classic now makes it explicitly clear that these three need to act together even when moving.
+This emphasises the supreme importance of the trinity of the feet, legs and waist (dantien area) in powering movement.
 If you can power your movement like this then you can produce Jin (power from the ground).
-Once you break this trinity, say by using local muscle in your shoulder, then your power has become separte, and lacks the connection to the ground which is required by Taijiquan.]
+Once you break this trinity, say by using local muscle in your shoulder, then your power has become disordered, and lacks the connection to the ground which is required by Taijiquan.]

 Part 2 is now available.

 8 thoughts on “The Tai Chi Classic [Part 1] – a new interpretation”

 I have never been part of a tai chi community.
 Tai chi in my community is underappreciated and essentially ignored.
 I live in a very trendy, “of the moment” community.

 Over decades of practice and study, I’ve rarely come across any contemporary commentary or insights like yours.
 Your posts are truly inspired, and have both supported and contributed to my daily practice.
 Thank you.